nhallen272/LivestreamDL/README.md

 Libraries: m3u8, requests

-Usage: First, open chrome/browser, navigate to https://www.vbbound.com/live-webcam-of-virginia-beach-boardwalk and play the stream.
+Usage: open chrome or a web browser, navigate to https://www.vbbound.com/live-webcam-of-virginia-beach-boardwalk and play the stream.
        Run python script in the interpreter.
        It will prompt for the hourly delay to download the videos and a max number of videos.
        (If delay = 1, 1 video set is downloaded per hour.
 If max number = 1, 1 set of videos are downloaded)